keyboard_arrow_up

 By-Pass

-A characteristic of vacuum motors air-cooled with a ventilator that is independent of the cleaning air.
-Usually found in either tangential exhaust systems or peripheral systems.
+A feature of vacuum motors in which air cooling is provided by a ventilator separate from the cleaning air.
+This design is typically found in tangential or peripheral exhaust systems.

 Certified Energy Manager (CEM)

-An international professional designation available through training and testing by the Association of Energy Engineers (AEE).
+An internationally recognized professional designation obtained through training and testing by the Association of Energy Engineers (AEE), signifying expertise in energy management and efficiency.

 CFC (Chlorofluorocarbon)